-8.19.
+- 9.19.
 The vehicle is allowed to move or knock down the traffic signs (coloured pillars) while the projection of the traffic sign is within the circle drawn around the traffic sign's seat.

-For more details refer to Appendix A, section 1.

-- 8.20.
-The vehicle is allowed to drive in the direction opposite to the match driving direction for two sections only: the section where the direction was changed and the neighbouring - 8.21.
+For more details refer to Appendix A, section 1. - 9.20.
+The vehicle is allowed to drive in the direction opposite to the round driving direction for two sections only: the section where the direction was changed and the neighbouring section. - 9.21.
 The vehicle must return to the starting section after driving three laps to get additional points.
-Note: as soon as the vehicle partially leaves the starting section this section also becomes the finish section.

-8.22.
-Once per match the team is able to ask permission for repairing actions: to take the vehicle out, fix the issue with mechanical or electronic parts, and put the vehicle back to the track in the centre of the section the vehicle was taken out of.
-The match timer will not be stopped.
-The permission can be granted only if the vehicle is stopped.
-Possible reasons for the stop are issues with electronics/mechanics or because the vehicle hit the wall and is stuck.
-The permission will not be granted for a moving vehicle - if any of its parts drives for approximately 50 mm in 5 seconds.
+Note: as soon as the vehicle partially leaves the starting section this section also becomes the finish section. - 9.22.
+Once per round the team can ask permission for repairing actions: to take the vehicle out, fix the issue with mechanical or electronic parts, and put the vehicle back to the track in the centre of the section the vehicle was taken out of.
+The vehicle may be switched off when it is removed from the track.
+The vehicle may be switched on after it is put down on the track.
+The vehicle may then be switched on and put into motion againby pressing the start button.
+The round timer will not be stopped for the repairing action.
+The permission can be granted only if the vehicle has stopped.
+Possible reasons for the stop, are issues with electronics/mechanics or because the vehicle hit the wall and is stuck, or the vehicle just stops for no reason.
+The permission will not be granted for a moving vehicle if any of its parts drives for approximately 50 mm in 5 seconds.
 The permission will not be granted if the vehicle has started the third lap (completely passed the corner section before the last lap).
 It is not allowed to upload programs on any controller of the vehicle as part of repairing actions.
 It is not allowed to enter any data.
-The team that violates these rules will be disqualified from this match: the score for this match will be zero and the time mark will be the maximum.
+The team that violates these rules will be disqualified from this round: the score for this round will be zero and the time mark will be the maximum.

-Match End:
+Round End: